The average American incurs $10,345 in medical expenses each year, according to government estimates.

 Medicare covers these annual visits for free.
 Most health insurance providers do as well.
 Why?
 They know that people who take advantage of them are going to have lower total health care costs, as their major medical problems will be discovered at an earlier stage.

 This saves the insurance company money, but it also saves you money.
 It means fewer prescriptions that you’ll have to pay for.
-It means fewer out-of-pocket medical visits over the long run.
+It means fewer out-of-pocket medical visits over the long run and less sick time away from work.
 It means a higher quality of life, too.